We’ve made some significant improvements to SSH key management in the latest version of Transmit.

-All key management is handled in the Keys tab of Transmit’s Preferences menu.
+All key management is handled in the Keys tab of Transmit’s Settings menu.
 If you import an encrypted key, you will be prompted for the passphrase and it will be securely stored alongside the key in your system keychain.
 After your key is imported, edit your Server and select the key you’d like to use for authentication.
 If your key is encrypted and you chose not to store the passphrase, you will be prompted for it when you connect.

 Server password from Transmit Server settings